Lakshmi Narayana: Interpretations

-The dual representation of the deities Lakshmi-Narayana has many historic roots, and is sometimes interpreted differently by different traditions.
+The dual representation of the deities Lakshmi Narayana has many historic roots, and is sometimes interpreted differently by different traditions.
 The goddess Lakshmi incarnates on earth with her beloved consort, following Narayana's wishes, and mode of incarnation.
-When Vishnu descended upon the world as Parashurama, the goddess incarnated herself as Dharani; when he was born as Prince Rama, Lakshmi appeared as Princess Sita; and when he was Krishna, she appeared as Radha or Rukmini.
+When Vishnu descended upon the world as Parashurama, the goddess incarnated herself as Dharani; when he was born as Rama, Lakshmi appeared as Sita; and when he was Krishna, she appeared as Radha and Rukmini.
 In Vishnu's next incarnation as Kalki that will spell the end of the present Kali Yuga, he will wed Padmavati, who will also be an incarnation of Lakshmi.
 This dual manifestation of the supreme deities of Vaishnavism is explored in the Ramayana, Mahabharata, Vishnu Purana, Bhagavata Purana, Brahma Vaivarta Purana, Skanda Purana, and in other scriptures.
 The Purushottama Mahatmya of Skanda Purana (13th century CE) and of Vishnurahasya (16th century CE) referred to the female wooden image between Jagannath and Balabhadra, Subhadra, as Lakshmi.

 Traditions

-Sri Sampradaya
+Sri Vaishnavism

-In the South Indian tradition of Sri Vaishnavism, the deity Narayana is worshipped as the supreme deity, and his consort Lakshmi as the supreme goddess.
+In Sri Vaishnavism, the deity Narayana is worshipped as the supreme deity, and his consort Lakshmi as the supreme goddess.
 Lakshmi is regarded to be the source of salvation, Narayana, and is hence revered by adherents in order to reach God.
 The origin of the tradition's name is sometimes associated with the goddess herself, who is also called Sri.
-The devotees of this tradition primarily worship Lakshmi-Narayana as the ultimate duality, though they also revere their incarnations in the Dashavatara, including Sita-Rama and Rukmini-Krishna.
+In various sub-divisions of this tradition, devotees worship specific forms of Vishnu or Lakshmi or together, such as Narayana or Lakshmi, Lakshmi Narayana, Rama or Sita, Sita Rama, and others.
 The Urdhva Pundra, the sacred mark they wear on their bodies, is conceived to be a combination of the white feet of Vishnu, and the red streak in between represents Lakshmi.

 Swaminarayan Sampradaya

-In the Vaishnava tradition of the Swaminarayan Sampradaya, a flute-bearing Krishna is worshipped with his consort Radha, and together the deity is referred as Radha Krishna, while Krishna in his four-hands form is identified with Narayana in the text Shikshapatri, and is worshipped with his consort, Lakshmi.
+In the Vaishnavite tradition of the Swaminarayan Sampradaya, a flute-bearing Krishna is worshipped with his consort Radha, and together the deity is referred as Radha Krishna, while Krishna in his four-hands form is identified with Narayana in the text Shikshapatri, and is worshipped with his consort, Lakshmi.
 The deity is referred as Lakshmi Narayana.
 The founder of the sect, Swaminarayan, installed the murtis of Radha Krishna and Lakshmi Narayana at the Shri Swaminarayan Mandir, Vadtal and Swaminarayan Mandir, Gadhada in Gujarat.